Mander Portman Woodward (MPW) A GSG School

 - Review: View The Good Schools Guide Review

 Pupils have a strong sense of community.
 ‘We had an absolute blast, while getting the A level grades we needed to get on the courses we wanted,’ said a recent leaver.
 The size undoubtedly helps.
 ‘My year group feels like...

 What the school says...

 Founded in 1973, Mander Portman Woodward provides bespoke Fifth and Sixth Form education, offering GCSEs and A levels in over 40 subjects.
 We welcome students from Year 10 upwards who are seeking a socially relaxed yet academically disciplined college to help them achieve their goals.
 We are distinctive in many ways, not least in our small classes of no more than eight students and our focus on exam preparation, but also in the outstanding personal support for students through our Director of Studies system.
 A full team of staff offer specialist university entrance guidance.
 We have fully equipped media studies, computing and film rooms, plus drama and art studios, a photography darkroom and five science laboratories.
 Our extra-curricular programme is comprehensive.
-Among other options, we offer creative writing, street jazz dancing, rugby, football, basketball, netball, gym membership, conversational Italian, instrumental lessons, debating, Duke of Edinburgh, and community service.
+Among other options, we offer rugby, football, creative writing, street jazz dancing, basketball, gym membership, conversational Italian, instrumental lessons, debating, Duke of Edinburgh, and community service.
 We also run revision courses over one year, one term and during the Easter holidays. ...Read more